 - Full Inspection: Let us find out why the snakes are there.
 Our team will search for possible food sources that could be making your home their home.
 We will look for things like mice, bats, birds, and any entry points that we find.
 We will also provide a full-colored report of possible entry points and recommendations on fixing them.

 - Trapping: This package includes 2-4 specially designed snake traps equipped with a special lure.
 Traps are left for 7 days and 6 nights.
 We will relocate any snakes caught at the end of the 7 days.

 - Keep them away!
-After the trapping, we provide a complementary snake repellent treatment to the foundation of the home.
-The repellent typically lasts about 30 days and causes no issues with pets, kids or other animals.
+After the trapping, we provide a complimentary snake repellent treatment to the foundation of the home.
+The repellent typically lasts about 30 days and causes no issues with pets, kids, or other animals.
 Looking for more than 30 days?
 Don’t worry, we have you covered.
 Additional treatments can be purchased separately!